Satoshi Ishii: Inoki Genome Federation

 After taking a year off from fighting to train following the Emelianenko loss, Ishii signed an exclusive multi fight deal with IGF in Japan.
 Here he has secured 6 victories in less than a year against former UFC Heavyweight Champion Tim Sylvia, UFC veterans Sean McCorkle, Kerry Schall, Pedro Rizzo and against Jeff Monson.

 Ishii then faced Kazuyuki Fujita on December 31, 2013, for the IGF Championship.
 He won via unanimous decision, became the first IGF Champion.
 Ishii defeated former UFC fighter Phil De Fries in a non-title bout via unanimous decision at IGF 1 on April 5, 2014, in a full pride rules match as the headline bout on the card.
 On August 23 at IGF 2, Despite being a heavy favorite due to his years and judo experience Ishii was defeated by UFC, Pride and K-1 veteran Mirko Cro Cop via doctor stoppage, losing the IGF Championship in the process.
 Ishii was expected to face PRIDE and Strikeforce veteran Sergei Kharitonov at M-1 Challenge 53: Battle in the Celestial Empire on November 11, 2014.
 However, Ishii withdrew from the fight due to injury.

 Ishii faced Mirko Cro Cop in a rematch at December 31, 2014, for the IGF Championship.
 Early reports had the rematch cancelled due to a rib injury sustained by Ishii.
 However, in December 2014, it was reported that Ishii would be able to heal up in time to fight Cro Cop, and the rematch was official once again.
 Ishii lost the fight via TKO at the end of the second round.
 After suffering back-to-back losses to Cro Cop, Ishii was scheduled to face Nick Rossborough at Inoki Genome Fight 3 on April 11, 2015.
 He won by a first-round submission.
 Ishii fought Will Penn in his final IGF appearance, at Inoki Genome Fight 4 on August 29, 2015.
 He won the fight by a first-round submission.

 Rizin FF

 In his debut for the Rizin promotion, Ishii faced Jiří Procházka on December 29, 2015, at Rizin Fighting Federation World (8-men) Tournament.
 He lost the fight via knockout early in the first round.
-However there was some speculation about a possible fight fix, as a head kick thrown by Procházka appeared to be blocked by Ishii, but Ishii collapsed anyway and was finished off shortly after.

 Ishii made his North American MMA debut against Quinton Jackson on June 24, 2016, at Bellator 157.
 He lost the fight via split decision.
 One judge scored the fight 29–28 to Ishii, while the other two judges scored it 29–28 and 30–27 for Jackson.
 Ishii was scheduled to face Muhammed Lawal at Bellator 169 on December 16, 2016.
 He lost the fight by unanimous decision.
 Following his third consecutive loss, Ishii was scheduled to face the long-time mixed martial arts veteran Heath Herring at Rizin 2017 in Yokohama: Sakura on April 16, 2017.
 He snapped his losing streak with a unanimous decision victory.